Cannes Festival Villa A/C WIFI

 There is a convenient taxi service directly to the Croisette (10mn)

-The centre of Cannes can also be reached by direct bus N°1 in less than twenty minutes for just over 1€.
+The centre of Cannes can also be reached by the fast-track direct bus N°1 in 15 minutes for just over 1€.

-It is very easy to park close to this villa either in the street or in the free communal car-park.
+It is very easy to park close to this villa either in the street or in one of the 9 free or pay communal car-parks.

 Review March 2012:Myself and two colleagues stayed in this beautiful villa whilst on a business trip in Cannes and the property absolutely surpassed our expectations!

-Before we arrived in Cannes both J and P were extremely helpful with any queries we that we had about our upcoming trip and once we arrived at the villa we were received an extremely warm greeting by Patrice who showed us around the extensive property.
+Before we arrived in Cannes both Catherine and Patrice were extremely helpful with any queries we that we had about our upcoming trip and once we arrived at the villa we were received an extremely warm greeting by Patrice who showed us around the extensive property.

-The villas location is set back from central Cannes in a very peaceful French village location, but the seafront and all of the main attractions are easily reached by taxi in a few minutes, or alternatively there is a bus stop a 2 minute walk from the property.
-All of the rooms and external space of the property were very clean and well presented, with some of the property having recently undergone refurbishment to a very high standard.
+The villa's location is set back from central Cannes in a very peaceful French village location, but the seafront and all of the main attractions are easily reached by taxi in a few minutes, or alternatively there is a bus stop a 2 minute walk from the property.
+All of the rooms and external space of the property were very clean and well presented, with the whole property having recently undergone refurbishment to a very high standard.
 The downstairs bathroom is gorgeous!!!

 When it came time for us to leave the villa Patrice was again on hand to help us with our departure.